mit-dci/mas.s62/README.md

 Contact: [cryptocurrency-sp18-staff@mit.edu](cryptocurrency-sp18-staff@mit.edu)

 You are welcome to contact us via email.
-However, if you think your question would be useful for others to see, please file it as [an issue](https://github.com/mit-dci/mas.s62/issues) in this repository!
+However, if you think your question would be useful for other users also, please file it as [an issue](https://github.com/mit-dci/mas.s62/issues) in this repository!

 Description: